pce-devel/huc/doc/hucc/hucc-function-reference.md

 scroll_split(0, 20, 0, 0, BKG_ON);

-// Create a split at line 100 showing both background and sprites scroll_split(1, 100, 32, 16, BKG_ON | SPR_ON);
+// Create a split at line 100 showing both background and sprites
+// Top-left coordinates of the background displayed in the window are x32 and y16 pixels scroll_split(1, 100, 32, 16, BKG_ON | SPR_ON);
 ```